Lumie31/CodeCampLog/index.md

 ### Wednesday July 5th, 2017

 * Had an idea-sharing session with the team
-* Worked on javascipt classwork given on repl.it
+* Worked on javascipt exercises given on repl.it

 ### Thursday July 6th, 2017

-* Continued repl.it classwork
+* Continued repl.it exercises
 * Classroom session was on writing javascript functions
 * Finally got to understand the concept of scope in javascript
 * Had an idea-sharing session with the team and a couple of investors(lol)

+### Friday July 7th, 2017

+* Continued repl.it exercises
+* Objects in javascript became clearer to me

+### Saturday July 8th, 2017

+* Worked on repl.it exercises
+* Continuous sharpening of problem-solving skills

+## Sunday July 9th, 2017

+* `Repl.it` all the way